dramoz/dramoz.github.io/_blogs/workstation_requirements.md

 ---
-title: Workstation requirements
+title: Workstation Requirements
 tags: ["tools", "hw", "setup"]
+unsplash: 95YRwf6CNw8
+unsplash_fit: none
 date: 2022-06-27
 ---

 # What hardware do I Need?

 One common question when starting computer programming, embedded systems or electronics is *What do I need?* As with any hobby or project, money is required to get started.
 But you do not need to break the bank.

-You can go through some basic explanations, or for the impatience, skip and jump ahead to [Summary](#Summary)
+You can go through some basic explanations, or for the impatience, skip and jump ahead to [Summary](#summary)

 ## The basics